cloudquery/cloudquery/website/pages/docs/core-concepts/policies.md

 ## Premium Policies

+### AWS Cost Optimization Pack

+This is an AWS Cost pack.
+It includes pre-built queries for PostgreSQL, BigQuery and Snowflake with dashboards for Grafana, Superset and Metabase.

+- [Standard license](/buy/aws-cost-pack-standard), for internal use in one organization: `$500`, includes 6 months of support and updates.
+- [Extended license](/buy/aws-cost-pack-extended), for use in customer-facing products: `$2500`, includes 6 months of support and updates.

+### Azure Cost Optimization Pack

+This is an Azure Cost pack.
+It includes pre-built queries for PostgreSQL, BigQuery and Snowflake with dashboards for Grafana, Superset and Metabase.

+- [Standard license](/buy/azure-cost-pack-standard), for internal use in one organization: `$500`, includes 6 months of support and updates.
+- [Extended license](/buy/azure-cost-pack-extended), for use in customer-facing products: `$5000`, includes 6 months of support and updates.

+### GCP Cost Optimization Pack

+This is GCP Cost pack.
+It includes pre-built queries for PostgreSQL, BigQuery and Snowflake with dashboards for Grafana, Superset and Metabase.

+- [Standard license](/buy/gcp-cost-pack-standard), for internal use in one organization: `$500`, includes 6 months of support and updates.
+- [Extended license](/buy/gcp-cost-pack-extended), for use in customer-facing products: `$5000`, includes 6 months of support and updates.

 ### Azure CIS V1.3.0 for Snowflake
 - [Standard license](/buy/azure_cis_v1_3_0_snowflake-standard), for internal use in one organization: `$250`, includes 6 months of support and updates.
 - [Extended license](/buy/azure_cis_v1_3_0_snowflake-extended), for use in customer-facing products: `$1000`, includes 6 months of support and updates.